jackhwl/React/WorkingWithComponentsInReact18/README.md

 * Three Ways to Propagate State Between Components
 * Passing State as props Between Components
 * Implementing React Context in Our Layout Component
+* Move Read Context into a Dedicated Component